 Guilherme has a law degree and is a software developer finishing his Master degree at University of São Paulo.
 He is the founder of the Hackerspace in his hometown and a finalist of Hack Brazil, a startup competition organized by MIT and Harvard students.
 He has expertise in artificial intelligence and natural language processing.

-For more information on Turivius’ work on automating legal compliance, please visit https://turivius.com
+For more information on Turivius’ work on automating legal compliance, please visit the Turivius web site.

 (1) The estimate is based on data published by Brazil’s Public Account Court (Tribunal de Contas da União) Report TC 015.289/2018–4.
 According to the Report, the total of accumulated litigation in the federal administrative fiscal court (Conselho Administrativo de Recursos Fiscais) is BRL 600 billion and the accumulated disputes in Brazil’s local branches of the Federal Revenue Service is BRL 160 billion.
 This total still does not account for the hundreds of thousands of Judiciary Branch tax lawsuits and disputes in the many state-level administrative courts.
 Accounting for these sums could take the total close to 15% of Brazil’s BRL 6,8 trillion GDP.